Collection Development Policy

 • Popular Materials: Popular best-selling fiction and non-fiction in multiple formats for all ages.

-• Youth & Teen: Broad coverage of fiction and non-fiction resources for infants through high school supporting homework assignments, test preparation, current subject resources, Sunshine State titles and fiction for recreational and cultural enrichment.
+• Youth: Broad coverage of fiction and non-fiction resources for infants through high school supporting homework assignments, test preparation, current subject resources, Sunshine State titles, and reading pleasure.

 • Lifelong Learning: A broad core collection of relevant resources in a broad range of subjects for all ages.

-• Literacy and ESOL Collection: A collection of materials for students and tutors to learn English.
+• Literacy and ESOL Collection: A collection of materials for students learning English and teaching resources for tutors.

 • Spanish Language Collection: Books and audiovisual materials for Spanish speaking youth and adults

-• eBooks: Access to downloadable fiction and non-fiction e-books through PPLC cooperative purchasing via OverDrive and other online resources including hoopla.
+• eBooks: Access to downloadable fiction and non-fiction e-books/e-audio books through the Pinellas Public Library Cooperative purchasing via Libby (OverDrive), and other online resources including hoopla.

-The following criteria are taken into consideration in the selection of library materials:
+The following guiding factors are taken into consideration in the selection of library materials:

 Library materials are purchased from an approved library vendor for reasons of economy, consistency, and expediency.
 Library vendors are evaluated bi-annually to ensure best practices and cost effectiveness.